Credit cards for bad credit

 Golden rules to rebuild credit

-Follow these golden rules and it should lead to an improvement in your credit record.
+There are pros and cons to credit cards, but follow these golden rules and it should lead to an improvement in your credit record.
 You can track changes through free tools, though you'll need patience as it can take several months to see a positive change – but it's worth the perseverance.

 Instead of using cash or a debit card for spending you'd already planned to make, start using the credit card.
 Ideally you should limit this to less than 30% of your credit limit (the maximum amount you can spend on the card at one time) as this shows you're not reliant on the borrowing.